 When I was finishing up my film Claustrophobia in 2003, I noticed that, on the IMDb, a short film of the same title was also in production.
 For a time, our two films accidentally merged and I found cast and crew members associated with my film who I never even met.
 The problem was soon sorted out, but it was… read more!

 There's not much point in writing this list, but I do hope it will inspire you to go out to the movies when you are on vacation.
 I really enjoy doing this, even though it seems counter-intuitive to the whole point of traveling, since you can see the same movie back home... right?
 Well, maybe, but seeing a film in… read more!

 Recently I was having a chat with my composer Christopher Farrell about film length.
 He had mentioned one filmmaker whose films tended to be a little long.
 I joked that my own films seem to turn out much shorter than I had intended (namely Claustrophobia).
 It got me thinking about the longest movies I'd ever seen.
 Here they are, from… read more!

 I know it's not cool to like the Oscars.
 Hollywood's out of touch with America, it's just a bunch of phonies congratulating each other, blah blah blah.
 I write this one day after the 80th Academy Awards and already the event's been forgotten.
 Look, I won't defend the show.
 But I've watched it every year since I was six or… read more!

 It's hardly arguable that Alfred Hitchcock, one of the greatest film directors who ever lived (if not the greatest), was also the one with the most recognizable and charismatic onscreen personality.
 To wit: "Good eeevening."
-What a shame that "Hitch" never really took up acting - apart from his famous cameos and TV show introductions, that is.
-If he had,… read more!
+What a shame that "Hitch" never took up acting, apart from his famous cameos and TV show introductions.
+If he had, and if he were… read more!